cvigilv/ResidueFisher/README.md

 # ResidueFisher

-`ResidueFisher` is a bioinformatics protocol for the search of protein homology using a three-step ”search, detect, and enrich” model that uses a combination of structural and sequence aligners working in tandem to filter and enrich conservation signals.
+`ResidueFisher` is a bioinformatics protocol for the search of protein homology using a three-step ”search, detect, and enrich” model that uses a combination of structural and sequence aligners working in tandem to filter and enrich conservation signals, resulting in "fished" residues that may shed light into understanding ans studying a protein of interest.

 ![Protocol overview](./doc/figures/protocol.png)